 Day 11.
 Disembark Cruise: After breakfast, we disembark and return to Tokyo.
 [B]

 Except for embarkation/disembarkation days, Breakfast, lunch & dinner are included daily while cruising.
 The cruise itinerary may change due to local conditions subject to the cruise line's discretion.

-Begin the day at Tokyo's famous Tsukiji Fish Market, one of the world's largest wholesale markets for fish, fruit and vegetables.
+Begin the day at the outer section of Tokyo's famous Tsukiji Fish Market, one of the world's largest wholesale markets for fish, fruit and vegetables.
 We'll then learn the age-old culinary art of making sushi (which we'll get to enjoy once we've finished).
 This afternoon we'll stroll through the shopping district of Ginza.
 [B,L]

 Today is free for you to explore at leisure.
 [B,D]